 I started blogging around 2013 after several years of debating with myself if it was worth it?
 Would people actually read what I write?
 I wasn't sure if I could take any negative critisism which anyone may have about what I had written (and more so, my spelling and Grammar!
 Errr).
 Despite all these thoughts I decided to start blogging about different aspects of my life and my family life.

 I value my blogging because it allows me to express what is on my mind without anyone else editing me.
-I value the freedom of having my own voice to say what I wish, where I am in control - so I decided that my personal blog will never add adverts and never let others post there.
+I value the freedom of having my own voice to say what I wish, where I am in control.